radiegtya/meteoris2/README.md

-**note: autopublish and insecure package are removed due to security reason.**
+**NOTE: autopublish and insecure package are removed for security reasons.**

 ------------------------